blamejoel/anti-banner/README.md

 `-q [quarter]` - the academic you'd like to use in your query
 `-y [year]` - the academic year you'd like to use in your query

-Additionally, there the following optional arguments are also available:
+Additionally, the following optional arguments are also available:
 `-c [path/to/credentials]` - the path to your credentials.json
 `--cached` - use locally cached data instead of downloading the latest data from Banner